Written by Tarina Mosley

 What is endometriosis?

 Endometriosis is a chronic pelvic disorder in which endometrial-like tissue grows outside the uterus.
-This can include growth on the reproductive structures and the bowels, amongst other tissues.
-You can learn more in an article from last week.
+This can include growth on the reproductive structures and the bowels, amongst other organs and tissues.
+You can learn more in an a recent article.

-It is an inflammatory process that's one of the leading causes of pelvic pain, and it is associated with infertility.
-The condition can be incredibly painful and debilitating and can severely impact quality of life, as well as your fertility.
+It's an inflammatory process that's one of the leading causes of pelvic pain, and it's often associated with infertility.
+The condition can be incredibly painful and debilitating and can severely impact quality of life, as well as possibly your fertility.
+I'd like to point out that while not everyone with endometriosis struggles with infertility, many do.

-This condition affects about 10% of menstruators around the world.
-Diagnosis can occur via ultrasound, but the gold standard of diagnosis is by surgical means.
-Treatment options can impact overall fertility, and it’s important to be informed in management of the condition to assist in preserving your fertility while TTC.
+This condition affects roughly 10% of menstruators around the world.
+The gold standard of diagnosis is by surgical means - it cannot be diagnosed through ultrasound.
+Treatment options can impact overall fertility, and it’s important to be informed in management of the condition to assist in managing your fertility while TTC.

 Conventional management typically comes in the forms of hormonal suppression, surgical removal and/or IUD placement.